Faerqur/EmlaLock-Controls/README.md

 ## Session

-In EmlaLock, create a session with visible counters and, ideally, make initial duration and minimal duration the same amount.
+In EmlaLock, create a session with visible counters and, ideally, set the initial duration and the minimal duration to the same amount.

 ## This interface